Gestational diabetes Party food

 The best possible thing to drink is water as it helps to flush excess sugars from the bloodstream, but if you're having a party no doubt you'd like something a bit more exciting than just still water.

-Try carbonated water with a slice of lemon or lime or look at what sugar free or no added sugar drinks you can find in the shops.
+Try carbonated water with a slice of lemon or lime or look at what sugar free, zero, or no added sugar drinks you can find in the shops.
+Remember, no added sugar does not mean the item is low in sugar, it just means that no additional sugar has been added and so drinks containing naturally occurring sugars, such as fruit juices may still be high in carbs!

 For more help selecting drinks then take a look at our drinks page here.